 The coffee producing Foresti family from the Sul de Minas region of Brazil are a great example of this sourcing approach.
 In 2019 we made a long-term commitment to buy coffee from their farm, called Fazenda do Lobo (The Wolf).
 One of the sons, Guilherme Foresti, wrote this feedback:

 “You can’t imagine how happy my family and I are with the business we have and we look forward to repeating it annually.
-I would like to take this moment to say that coffee prices in Brazil have not been fair a while and it is difficult for us growers to be recognised for our work hard.
+I would like to take this moment to say that coffee prices in Brazil have not been fair a while and it is difficult for us growers to be recognised for our hard work.
 Business like this brings financial security for us to face the difficulties and keep fighting annually to produce great coffees and, obviously, work with partners like you.”